Call for Auditions for “1984”

 Dates and Availability

-Rehearsals: rehearsals will begin in May and be held twice weekly on Tuesday and Thursday evenings (18:30/19:00 – 21:00) with a break from July 7th through August 18th.
+Rehearsals: rehearsals will begin towards the end of May and be held twice weekly on Tuesday and Thursday evenings (18:30/19:00 – 21:00) with a break from July 7th through August 18th.
 There may be some weekend rehearsals towards the end of the rehearsal period.

 The detailed rehearsal schedule will be created after the casting and you will be expected to attend all the rehearsals for your role.